odea-project/qAlgorithms/report/discussion_tests.md

 this involves comparing the different steps of a series with each other, ideally over a large amount of samples at once.

+Another point of application is the stability of a pooled sample over the course of very long measurement series.
+Here, an easy way of assessing the total stability over the entire dataset reduces the workload of an instument operator.

 These requirements place significant restrictions on the possible ways to communicate the deluge of data that comes with (possibly) years of measurements.
 Here, two types of approaches can be viable: